JonasLeonhard/NG-zeiterfassung/README.md

 Template-header implements the buttons to change the layout and language.
 To change the language ngx-translate's TranslateService gets injected into the constructor.
-When changin a Language useLanguage() gets called, and changes the language by using /assets/i18n/lang.json file.
+When changing a language useLanguage() gets called, and changes the language by using /assets/i18n/lang.json file.
-When changin a Layout useLayout() gets called, this changes the cssState in listElementService.
+When changing a layout useLayout() gets called, this changes the cssState in listElementService.

 ## Development server